Chuck Morse

-Charles W. Morse (born October 11, 1960), known as Chuck Morse, is an American politician who served as president of the New Hampshire Senate and was once acting governor of New Hampshire.
-Morse has represented New Hampshire's 22nd State Senate district since 2010, having previously held the same office from 2002-2006.
+Charles W. Morse (born October 11, 1960) is an American politician who served as president of the New Hampshire Senate and was acting governor of New Hampshire in 2017.
+Morse represented New Hampshire's 22nd State Senate district from 2010 to 2022, having previously held the same office from 2002 to 2006.

 In 2022, Morse was a Republican candidate for the U.S. Senate in New Hampshire, placing second in the primary behind Donald Bolduc.
+He also ran for governor in 2024, but lost to former New Hampshire Senator Kelly Ayotte.

 Biography

 Morse lives with his wife, Susan, and their daughter in Salem, New Hampshire.
 Morse received his bachelor's degree in business from Plymouth State University.
 He is the owner of Freshwater Farms, a landscaping business and garden center in southern New Hampshire.